 Rubella, also known as german measles, is an infectious disease caused by the rubella virus.
 Rubella is not very common in Australia now due to high levels of immunisation.

-Salmonellosis is an infection caused by a bacterium called Salmonella.
+Salmonellosis is an infection caused by a group of bacteria called Samonella.
 People become unwell after swallowing bacteria.
 Usually this happens after eating inadequately cooked food, by cross-contamination or person to person spread.

 Scabies is a highly transmissible skin infestation caused by a mite called Sarcoptes scabiei.
 These mites burrow into the skin where they live and reproduce.
 Eggs laid in the burrows hatch, crawl out onto the skin and make new burrows.